 - Guidance College prohibits discrimination against people with disabilities and will continue to develop training and resources to encourage and increase sensitivity and awareness of disability issues with regard to student /instructor interaction.

-- When requested by a student with a disability(ies) Guidance College will provide reasonable accommodations for students with disabilities.
+- When an accommodation is requested by a student with a disability, Guidance College will provide reasonable accommodations for students with disabilities.

 - Guidance College respects the independence, rights, and dignity of people with disabilities, therefore identifying oneself and/or requesting accommodations is completely voluntary.